Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_tools/draconic_sword_f9c8f.md

 §616M RF capacity - Upgradable to 256M.

 §63x3 base attack radius - Upgradable to 13x13.
-Note: The AOE attack only works when the sword is fully charged (meaning the recharge time after you swing the sword has expired, referring to the new vanilla charging mechanic).
+Note: The AOE attack only works when the sword is fully charged.
+(Referring to the new vanilla charging mechanic)

 §635 base Attack - Upgradable to 61.25.